Chocó–Darién moist forests: Climate

 Annual temperatures average 23.6 C, ranging from a minimum of 18.6 C to a maximum of 30 C.

 Annual rainfall is from 4000 to 9000 mm.
-The central region receives the most rain, in some areas as high as 13000 mm, while the north and south are comparatively drier, and in some parts have short dry seasons in January–March.
+The central region receives the most rain, in some areas as high as 13000 mm, while the north and south are comparatively drier.
+The extreme north has a distinctly drier season from January to March, whilst the extreme south has a drier season from August to November.

-At a sample location at coordinates the Köppen climate classification is "Af": equatorial; fully humid.
+At a sample location at coordinates the Köppen climate classification is Af: equatorial; fully humid.

 Mean temperatures range from 24.8 C in October–November to 25.8 C in April.

 Annual rainfall is about 6500 mm.

 Monthly rainfall ranges from 347.6 mm in March to 654.1 mm in October.

 Ecology

 The ecoregion is in the Neotropical realm, in the tropical and subtropical moist broadleaf forests biome.
 The rainforests are some of the richest in the world.
 The ecoregion is part of the Tumbes–Chocó–Magdalena biodiversity hotspot.